Karim797/employee-attrition-prediction/README.md

 # 🏆 Final Model Selection

-Gradient Boosting (SMOTE) achieved the highest Recall score of **0.98**, making it highly effective at detecting employee attrition cases.
+Gradient Boosting (SMOTE) achieved the highest Recall score of 0.98, making it highly effective at detecting employee attrition cases and delivering the strongest raw classification performance.

-However, **Logistic Regression (Tuned)** with an **F1-score of 0.30** and **Recall of 0.51** was selected as the final deployed model because it provided a better balance between:
+However, Logistic Regression (Tuned) was selected as the final deployed model due to its simpler architecture, better interpretability, lower computational cost, reduced risk of overfitting, and more stable real-world deployment performance on the imbalanced dataset.

-- Recall
-- F1-Score
-- Stability
-- Generalization performance

-This resulted in more reliable and stable overall performance on the imbalanced employee attrition dataset.

 ---